apaz-cli/apaz-cli.github.io/blog/Grifters.md

 left wondering why we put up with this.

     Nowadays, it feels like everyone is conspiring to juice each other for dollars.
 Capitalism has to pick winners and losers, and nobody wants to lose.
-It's no wonder why even the ones who have money want to accrue more of it, there's always another vying for their position.
-While there are plenty of ideologues who would take issue with there being winners and losers.
-I've accepted it.
+While there are plenty of ideologues who would take issue with winners and losers, I've accepted it.
 But I wish that it wasn't such a zero sum game.
+It would be nice if everyone could live a life of dignity.

-    It's not supposed to be.
+    It's not supposed to be zero sum.
 In "The Wealth of Nations," Adam Smith said "By pursuing his own interest he frequently promotes that of the society more effectually than when he really intends to promote it."
 Basically, that greed does societal good, more so than trying to help society directly.
 Growing the business is supposed to grow the economy, which raises the standard of living.
 A story we've all heard before.
 This probably used to be the case, but looking around, it's getting harder and harder to believe Adam Smith in the modern day.
 It turns out that creating real lasting value is hard.
 It's much easier to grift, or to skim off the top, or to squeeze a monopoly.
 It's a lot more efficient too.
 And capitalism rewards efficiency.

     Many fortunes have been made over the past twenty years in real estate.
 "Investors" (speculators) buy houses, prices go up, and now the houses are worth more.
 Often they